 - Submit a formal application.
 See below for registration information.

-- Attend the entire 3-day (24-hour) Qualified Bilingual Staff training.
+- Attend the entire Qualified Bilingual Staff training.

-- Level 1 QBS employees can interpret for conversational/customer service encounters only (e.g. reception, billing).
+- Level 1 - QBS can interpret for conversational/customer service encounters only (e.g. reception, billing).

-- Level 2 QBS employees can interpret in various clinical settings where understanding of medical terminology and concepts is required (e.g. exam room).
+- Level 2 - QBS can interpret in various clinical settings where understanding of medical terminology and concepts is required (e.g. exam room).

 Why do I need to be trained and tested if I am already confident in my language proficiency?

-According to Section 1557 of the Patient Protection and Affordable Care Act, the use of unqualified interpreters (i.e., minors and bilingual staff who are not tested or trained) is prohibited in healthcare organizations.
-If an organization chooses to use bilingual staff as interpreters, they must test the staff’s language proficiency and teach them about standards of practice and code of ethics for interpreting.
+According to Section 1557 of the Patient Protection and Affordable Care Act, it is illegal for healthcare organizations to use unqualified interpreters (i.e. minors and bilingual staff who are not tested or trained).
+If an organization chooses to use bilingual staff as interpreters, they must test the staff’s language proficiency and train them in interpreting standards of practice and code of ethics.

 How is the language proficiency assessment administered?

-The language proficiency assessment is completed over-the-phone and requires a computer with internet access.
+The language proficiency assessment is completed over the phone, but also requires a computer with internet access.

 What languages are available for testing and certification?

-Currently, 16 non-English languages may be assessed as part of the training:
+Currently, 30 languages may be assessed as part of the training: